Grace Kanzawa-Lee, Ph.D., BSN, RN

 Interests

-Dr. Kanzawa-Lee’s program of research is focused on developing behavioral interventions for cancer treatment-related neuropathic pain.
+Dr. Kanzawa-Lee’s program of research is focused on enhancing patient safety, comfort, and survivorship during active cancer treatment.
+Her scholarship has centered on multimodal pain & symptom management; exercise therapy to combat the effects of immobility and optimize outcomes during active cancer treatment; and improvement of cancer treatment protocol safety and interprofessional evidence-based care.
 Her most recent study tested a home-based aerobic walking intervention for chemotherapy-induced peripheral neuropathy in gastrointestinal cancer survivors.
 The complex intervention included motivational interviewing to facilitate home-based exercise.
-Dr. Kanzawa-Lee has also collaborated on research focused on cancer treatment-related neuropathic pain risk factors, measurement, and pharmacologic interventions and aims to contribute toward the discovery of biomarkers that mediate the effects of behavioral interventions on cancer treatment related symptoms.
+Dr. Kanzawa-Lee has also collaborated on research focused on innovative and interprofessional educational strategies in classroom and experiential settings.

 Current Research Grants and Programs